Variational Monte-carlo study of ${_{\Lambda\Lambda}^4}H$

 Also, the three-body $\Lambda NN$ interaction seems to play a sensitive role towards the stability of $_{\Lambda\Lambda}^4{H}$.Since experimentally there is no concrete evidence of existence of $_{\Lambda\Lambda}^4{H}$, theoretically, the question of stability of $_{\Lambda\Lambda}^4{H}$ is to be explored more in future.

-Bhupali Sharma is thankful to Dr. Tabish Qureshi for his help during the entire period of computation and also to the authorities of JMI for the computational facilities at the department of Physics, JMI.
+Bhupali Sharma is thankful to Prof. Q.N.
+Usmani and Prof. A.R.
+Bodmer for valuable guidance, to Dr. Tabish Qureshi for his help during the entire period of computation and also to the authorities of JMI for the computational facilities at the department of Physics, JMI.

 REFERENCES :